ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 #### Specify target _persistent session_ {: .no-toc }

 After starting the _persistent session_, it is essential to assign it to the {{ model }} run.<br>
-The easiest way is to create a file `~/.persistent-sessions/cylc-session` that contains the target of the _persistent session_.<br>
+The easiest way is to create the file `~/.persistent-sessions/cylc-session` that contains the target of the _persistent session_.<br>
 You can do it manually, or by running the following command (by substituting `<name>` with the name given to the _persistent session_, and `<project>` with the project assigned to it):

 ```